 - Promotes and utilizes a strengths-based treatment model for substance abuse treatment.

-- Attends and participates in clinical meetings, weekly supervision with supervisor, staff meetings and other treatment team meetings in accordance with program needs.
+- Attends and participates in clinical meetings, weekly supervision with supervisor, staff meetings, and other treatment team meetings in accordance with program needs.

 - Adheres to ethical and conduct standards as established by professional licensure and Phoenix House policies.

-- May preform utilization review as needed
+- May perform utilization review as needed

 - Multi-lingual counselors may be asked to conduct services in multiple languages to meet the needs of the clients and families

 - Attends all required staff training sessions in accordance with Phoenix House and state licensing requirements, completes all training on time

 - Attends and participates in program and all staff meetings